 In 2004, Unisys’ patent on LZW expired.
-The GIF started gaining momentum until its full explosion in 2006, when the infamous Millennials began their love affair with the GIF, once again confirming the GIF’s essential place on the Web.
+The GIF started gaining momentum until its full explosion in 2006, when the infamous Millennials began their love affair with the “graphics interchange format”, once again confirming the its essential place on the Web.
 The era of social media platforms like Facebook, Instagram, and Tumblr, also fueled the “GIF Movement”.
-Similar to the 1990s, many today credit the GIF’s popularity to the desire for speed, this time, the consumption of greater amount of information in shorter quantity of time.
+Similar to the 1990s, many today credit the its popularity to the desire for speed, this time, the consumption of greater amount of information in shorter quantity of time.

 Designers And The GIF